brenda-cooney/GetCleanData_CourseProject/CodeBook.md

 **Remaining Variables**: Below is a list of the remaining variables
 - *Description*:
+        - variables come from the accelerometer and gyroscope 3-axial raw signals
         - 'XYZ' is used to denote 3-axial signals in the X, Y and Z directions
         - mean(): Mean value
         - std(): Standard deviation